AdoriZahard/hi3er/docs/index.md

 **Blessing of Innateness**: Reduces CD of Ultimate Evasion Skill, weapon skill and Ultimate by 6s each when summoning Space Core.
 In Herrscher Form, Basic ATKs directly connect to SEQ 3 for a short duration after triggering Ultimate Evasion. | **Start**

 !!! note
     Innateness is a must, Coleus is needed, so double Ely start is the best.
 Regarding Virtuality and Annihilation, if you get a 3rd Ego Door, go ahead and grab it unless you'd otherwise get an essential core.
-Mobius is not essential to rush and complete.
+Griseo and Vill-V are essential cores.
 There's no winner over Virtuality or Annihilation, as both are strong in their own with almost no noticeable difference whatsoever, however, if you don't like Virtuality's downsides (can make mobs have delayed spawn or lock some enemies in the air in a way that HoV can't target them and reduce her CD's with Innaneness), then Annihilation is taken.
+However, in the case you don't get Hua2 or aren't planning to get her, take Virtuality 100%.

+####<p align="center">Griseo - Signet of Stars (1st Core)</p>

 !!! note
-    Ideal course of build up: 2 Ego Start, Griseo 2nd Core by F4, Petals in the Wind by F5 or F6, Vill-V 2nd Core by F7 doubles, then 3rd and 4th Cores by F11.
+    Ideal course of build up: 2 Ego Start, Griseo Red Paint by F3, Griseo 2nd Core by F4, Petals in the Wind F5 or F6, Vill-V 2nd Core by F7.

-####<p align="center">Griseo - Signet of Stars (1st Core)</p>

 Signet | Priority
 - | :----: